-Woody River is a qualified teacher with fifteen years of experience teaching literature, language, creative writing and academic writing.
+Woody River is a qualified teacher with sixteen years of experience teaching literature, language, creative writing and academic writing.
 She has worked within secondary, further, higher and community education, as well as providing small group and 1-1 tutoring.
 With a vast knowledge of British and international literature across different genres and forms, Woody can help English departments diversify their curriculums to deepen student engagement and inspire creativity.
-In addition to her teaching, Woody has a background in academic publishing and has proofread and copy-edited over 45 books published by Taylor and Francis Ltd.

 Woody has a First Class BA (Hons) in English Literature and Creative Writing; following this, she obtained a Masters in Creative Writing with English Literature, for which she was awarded a Distinction.
 A passionate educator, she is highly skilled at researching and designing programmes of study to engage school students and adults in face-to-face or online delivery.
 Having taught students from over fifty countries, Woody has a specific interest in helping schools and students to embrace worldwide literature in order to broaden understanding of, and appreciation for, global ideas, cultures and literary forms.

-She has worked as an English Language, English Literature and History teacher in secondary schools in the UK, China, Togo and Hungary, teaching KS3, GCSE, IGCSE, A Level and the IB Diploma programme, and is particularly skilled in helping to raise the attainment of students whose first language is not English.
-She has also been a head of department and coordinator of the Duke of Edinburgh's International Award, and was responsible for co-coordinating the Cambridge Assessment Extended Project Qualification (EPQ) in its pilot year at her school in China.
+She has worked as an English Language, English Literature and History teacher in secondary schools in the UK, China, Togo and Hungary, teaching KS3, GCSE, IGCSE, A Level and the IB Diploma programme.
+Particularly skilled in helping to raise the attainment of students whose first language is not English, she has helped students to prepare for 11+, 13+, 16+ and IELTS examinations in order to attend British independent schools and universities.
+In addition, to her teaching, Woody has also been a head of department and coordinator of the Duke of Edinburgh's International Award, and was responsible for co-coordinating the Cambridge Assessment Extended Project Qualification (EPQ) in its pilot year at her school in China.
 Reviews of her teaching by some of her past students and colleagues can be read

 With a wide range of literature courses designed for adult education, Woody has taught for organisations across Somerset, Bristol and BANES, including Bristol City Council Adult Learning, Bath College, Dillington House, Worker's Educational Association (WEA), Frome Community Education (FCE), Clevedon Adult Study Association (CASA), Coleridge Cottage and the Museum of East Asian Art in Bath.
 Her courses celebrate the diversity of literature from around the world, encouraging students to consider texts within their historical, cultural, racial, geographical and literary contexts.
 Testimonials of her courses and adult teaching can be read